W. Burlette Carter

 Peter C. Flory

 Peter Flory practiced law at Hughes Hubbard's Washington, D.C. office from 1993 to 1997, leaving to become Chief Investigative Counsel and Special Counsel to the United States Senate Select Committee on Intelligence.
 Prior to joining Hughes Hubbard, he served as Special Assistant to the Undersecretary of Defense for Policy, Paul D. Wolfowitz, from 1989 to 1992, and as an Associate Coordinator for Counter-Terrorism and Deputy Assistant Secretary in the Department of State from 1992 to 1993.
 In July 2001, Peter left the Senate to become Principal Deputy Assistant Secretary of Defense for International Security Affairs.
-In January 2007, he became the Assistant Secretary General for Defense Investment for the North Atlantic Treaty Organization (NATO), where he is responsible for promotion of NATO’s armaments cooperation policies and programs.
-In addition, Flory is chairman of NATO’s Conference of National Armaments Directors (CNAD) and Chairman of the Board of Directors for NATO's Consultation, Command, and Control Organization.
-His division also has responsibilities in the areas of defense against terrorism, intelligence support, airspace management, air and missile defense, and collaboration with non-NATO partner nations.
-Flory also is Chairman of the NATO Cyber Defense Management Board.
+From August 2005- December 2006, Peter was the U.S. Assistant Secretary of Defense for International Security Policy for the U.S. Department of Defense.
+In January 2007, he became the Assistant Secretary General for Defense Investment for the North Atlantic Treaty Organization (NATO), where he was responsible for promotion of NATO’s armaments cooperation policies and programs.
+In addition, Flory was chairman of NATO’s Conference of National Armaments Directors (CNAD) and Chairman of the Board of Directors for NATO's Consultation, Command, and Control Organization.
+His division responsibilities included areas of defense against terrorism, intelligence support, airspace management, air and missile defense, and collaboration with non-NATO partner nations.
+He is currently Vice President at QinetiQ North America, a leading defense and security technology company, where he develops and implements strategy in connection with its international sales.

 John C. Fontaine

 John C. Fontaine, a former managing partner of Hughes Hubbard & Reed, was elected in 2003 to the Board of Trustees of the National Gallery of Art in Washington, D.C.; he served until 2007 and was the Board’s chair from 2006 to 2007.
 The Board consists of nine trustees, five elected and four ex officio, including the Chief Justice of the United States and the Secretaries of State, Treasury and the Smithsonian Institution.
 In commenting on his election, Mr. Fontaine credited the work he did as a young associate at Hughes Hubbard where he first worked on corporate matters for the Samuel H. Kress Foundation.
 Through his work, Jack came to know Dr. Franklin D. Murphy, at that time the Chancellor of UCLA and later Chief Executive Officer of The Times Mirror Corporation.
 Dr. Murphy was Chairman of both the Samuel H. Kress Foundation and the National Gallery of Art and, in 1975, he asked Jack to serve on the Kress Board.
 On Dr. Murphy's death in 1994, Jack succeeded him as Chairman of the Foundation.
 There is a close connection between the Kress Foundation and the National Gallery of Art.
 When the National Gallery first opened, The Kress Foundation, which had assembled a collection of more than 3,000 works of art, donated more than half of them to the National Gallery; the Foundation has continued to fund many of the National Gallery's acquisitions and initiatives in conservation as well as in fellowships.
-In 1984, Jack was asked to become a member of the National Gallery's Trustee's Council, which is a national advisory body to the Board of Trustees.
-He served intermittently through the present and served as its chair from 2003-2006.
+In 1984, Jack was asked to become a member of the National Gallery's Trustees Council, which is a national advisory body to the Board of Trustees.
+He served intermittently through the years and served as its chair from 2003-2006.
 In expressing his pleasure and appreciation in becoming a member of the Board of Trustees for the National Gallery of Art, Mr. Fontaine said, "It's a good example of how practicing law at Hughes Hubbard can enrich your life well beyond the practice of law itself."
+He served in numerous other notable positions including President of Knight-Ridder, Inc., Chairman of Jacob's Pillow Dance Festival and the Florida Philharmonic, and a Director of numerous corporate Boards.

 Terry D. Garcia